Samsung Electronics delays Galaxy Fold media events in China

 Samsung has hailed the folding design as the future in a field that has seen few surprises since Apple Inc’s iPhone in 2007.
 Chinese rival Huawei Technologies Co Ltd has also announced a folding handset, the Mate X.

-The Samsung official on Monday said it had no change to its previously announced release date in the United States.
+The Samsung official on Monday said the firm was thoroughly investigating the damage reports as previously announced, and declined to comment on whether there would be any change to the U.S. release date.

-It plans to begin South Korean and European sales in May, and Chinese sales from an undisclosed date.
+The firm plans to begin South Korean and European sales in May, and Chinese sales from an undisclosed date.

 Reporting by Ju-min Park; Editing by Christopher Cushing

-Note: (This story officially corrects the seventh paragraph after Samsung official clarifies no change to firm’s ongoing investigation, not U.S. release date)